 Step 3: Sign agreements which authorize the custodian to fund the note.

-The custodian will have pre-established procedures for you to follow, and most will have the form of agreement they need you to sign.
-Brokers specializing in private money lending will gladly assist you.
+The custodian requires you to follow pre-established procedures.
+And most will have the form of agreement they need you to sign.
+Also, brokers specializing in private money lending will gladly assist you.
 This agreement authorizes the custodian to release the funds.
-Most custodians will have a checklist you can use to make sure you cover each step as the loan is originated.
+Most custodians provide a checklist you can use to make sure you cover each step during loan origination.